First lets understand the difference.

 Iterative Project management

 Iterative Project management is similar to structured, except that instead of stages you build small increments of the end result.
 These increments begin with an MVP that is carefully designed to provide the maximum value for the smallest amount of work and not to be replaced later but expanded on.
-Key elements of incremental delivery are that A. The overall vision of a finished solution is understood form the outset even if the team are not rigidly wed to it.
+Key elements of incremental delivery are that A. The overall vision of a finished solution is understood from the outset even if the team are not rigidly wed to it.
 B. usable increments are released early and a feedback loop then serves to inform and sometimes change the scope of subsequent releases.

 Agile delivery (Not Project management in my view, but software development)